resir014/resir014-tilde/_posts/2016-08-12-jekyll-and-tilde-town.md

 ---

 I hope this guide has been helpful!
-Feel free to mail me through alpine if you need any help.
+Feel free to mail me through alpine if you need any help, or you can view the source code of my Jekyll site [here](https://github.com/resir014/resir014-tilde).

 *~resir014*